ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 - Start the infrap4d process with the Kernel Monitor disabled.
 Command: `infrap4d -disable-krnlmon`
 - Set environment variable `OVS_P4_OFFLOAD=false` before starting the `ovs-vswitchd` process.

-In this mode, we need to associate VFs with VMs and its port representors along with physical ports and its port representors.
-Configure following tables to map these in IPU:
+In this mode, VMs are spawned on top of VFs and associated with their port representors.
+Also, physical ports are associated with their port representors.
+Configure the following tables to map these in IPU:

 ```text
 - rx_source_port